Stationary entanglement of a levitated oscillator with an optical field

-We return to this method for evaluating $\matV$ below, but first consider a more direct route that fully exploits the matrix $\matCA$, which provides a complete description of the correlations between the output fields $A$ and $B$.
+We return to this method for evaluating $\matV$ below.
+First, however, we consider a more direct route that fully exploits the matrix $\matCA$, which provides a complete description of the correlations between the output fields $A$ and $B$.
 This is achieved by applying a suitable linear transformation and integrating over frequency.
 The transformation matrix incorporates the envelope function $\xi(\omega)$, while the mechanical observables are reconstructed from field $A$ by inverting Eq.~\ref{eq_aout}.
-Explicitly, we define $\xm = \frac{\aout_{A}}{i\sqrt{\eta\,\kappa}\,g_{A} \,\chi_{A}} $, $\ppm = i \frac{\omega}{\Wb} \xm$, and consider them as a reliable measurement of the true mechanical quadratures, $x_b$ and $p_b$, to evaluate $\matV$.
+Explicitly, we define $\xm = \frac{\aout_{A}}{i\sqrt{\eta\,\kappa}\,g_{A} \,\chi_{A}} $, $\ppm = -i \frac{\omega}{\Wb} \xm$, which can be used as measured estimators of the mechanical quadratures $x_b$ and $p_b$ when evaluating $\matV$ \cite{SM1}.
 Importantly, the noise properties and correlations that quantify the quantum character of the system emerge directly from the processed data, instead of being deduced from the fit of the model.
 A representative covariance matrix obtained with this method is shown in Fig.~\ref{Fig2}\,b).

 \textit{Results} \& \textit{discussion} - The entanglement between the optical and mechanical subsystems is quantified by the smallest symplectic eigenvalue, $\num$, of the partially transposed covariance matrix \cite{Duan2000,Simon2000}.
 With our normalization, $\num = 1$ if the two oscillators are in uncorrelated vacuum states, and the presence of entanglement is signaled by $\num < 1$.
 Fig.~\ref{Fig3} reports the values of $\num$ calculated from the covariance matrix $\matV$ directly reconstructed through $\matCA$, as a function of the width $\Gammaxi$ of $\xi(\omega)$.
 Entanglement emerges when the bandwidth $\Gammaxi$ of the optical mode becomes sufficiently large to encompass the full spectral response of the mechanical bright mode~\cite{Genes2008a}, characterized by two peaks at $\sim\WX$ and $\sim\WY$ broadened by optomechanical interaction.
-The minimum value of $\num$, corresponding to maximal entanglement, is achieved around $\Gammaxi/2\pi =40\,$kHz and reaches $\num=0.931 \pm 0.015$.
-Here, the quoted statistical uncertainty represents one standard deviation obtained from multiple measurements, while an additional systematic uncertainty of $\pm 0.02$ arises from independent estimates of $\eta$ and $\kappa$.
+The minimum value of $\num$, corresponding to maximal entanglement, is achieved around $\Gammaxi/2\pi =35\,$kHz and reaches $\num=0.918 \pm 0.029$.
+Here, the quoted statistical uncertainty represents one standard deviation obtained from multiple measurements, while an additional systematic uncertainty of $\pm 0.02$ arises from the independent estimates of $\eta$ and $\kappa$.